-The Course is designed to give the greatest possible flexibility as preparation for graduate study and for professional practice.
-The Course involves four years of study leading to the degree of Bachelor of Science.
+The course is designed to give the greatest possible flexibility as preparation for graduate study and for professional practice.
+The course involves four years of study leading to the degree of Bachelor of Science.
 The first year is common for all students at the Institute.
-At the end of this year a student who elects Engineering is assigned an advisor in his general field of interest and together they develop a program of study for the next three years.
-This program includes the Institute-wide requirements in physics, mathematics and humanities and an additional, or third year, of advanced mathematics.
+At the end of this year a student who elects engineering is assigned an advisor in his general field of interest and together they develop a program of study for the next three years.
+This program includes the Institute-wide requirements in physics, mathematics, and humanities, and an additional, or third year, of advanced mathematics.
 Beyond these specifications the student and his advisor choose from a wide range of engineering and science electives to build a solid foundation for the kind of engineering activity toward which the student aims.
 For most students, graduate study in a specialized branch of engineering will be the goal.
 These men may wish to elect some foreign language also as graduate preparation.
 For others, immediate industrial work is the objective, and ultimately administration.
 Such students will be able to build a course of study from specialized professional courses and more general engineering science subjects suitable for more immediate engineering practice.
 Among such professional courses are a number which are nominally graduate subjects but which may be elected by undergraduates with adequate preparation.

 The engineering curriculum is thus extremely flexible and a student will be advised to seek breadth as well as reasonable concentration in a technical area.
 No one rigidly prescribed curriculum can serve the needs of all students.
 Nor do the traditional curricula of the specialized branches of engineering properly reflect the interdisciplinary character of modern engineering.
-Consequently the California Institute of Technology has adopted a single engineering curriculum strong in the sciences and humanities with great flexibility of choice among the engineering sciences.
+Consequently, the California Institute of Technology has adopted a single engineering curriculum strong in the sciences and humanities, with great flexibility of choice among the engineering sciences.
 This four-year bachelor's program leads logically toward graduate study in some specialized engineering field.
 It recognizes the increasing national growth in graduate engineering education and through good counseling and elective freedom builds an adequate preparation.

-Graduate study and research opportunities in engineering exist in aeronautics, applied mechanics, chemical, civil, electrical, mechanical engineering, engineering science, and materials science, with courses broadly outlined, leading to advanced degrees.
-An inter-divisional program in Applied Mathematics is offered as explained on page 136.
+Graduate study and research opportunities exist in aeronautics, applied mechanics, chemical, civil, electrical, and mechanical engineering, engineering science, and materials science.
+An interdivisional program in applied mathematics is offered as explained on page 139.
 The courses leading to the degree of Master of Science normally require one year of work following the bachelor's degree and are designed to prepare the engineer for professional work of a more specialized and advanced nature.
-A sixth year leads to the degree of Aeronautical Engineer, Civil Engineer, Electrical Engineer or Mechanical Engineer.
-In addition, advanced work is offered in Aeronautics, Applied Mathematics, Applied Mechanics, Chemical Engineering, Civil Engineering, Electrical Engineering, Mechanical Engineering, Materials Science, and Engineering Science leading to the degree of Doctor of Philosophy.
+A second year of graduate work leads to the degree of Aeronautical Engineer, Civil Engineer, Electrical Engineer, or Mechanical Engineer.
+In addition, advanced work is offered in aeronautics, applied mathematics, applied mechanics, chemical engineering, civil engineering, electrical engineering, mechanical engineering, materials science, and engineering science leading to the degree of Doctor of Philosophy.
 In all phases of the graduate program students are encouraged to include in their courses of study a considerable amount of work outside of their specialized fields, particularly in mathematics and physics.